onap/integration/docs/onap-oom-heat.rst

 set the apt_proxy and docker_proxy parameters to the empty string "".

-rancher_vm_flavor needs to have 8 GB of RAM. k8s_vm_flavor needs to have 16 GB of RAM. orch_vm_flavor needs to have 4 GB of RAM.
+rancher_vm_flavor needs to have 8 GB of RAM. k8s_vm_flavor needs to have at least 16 GB of RAM. orch_vm_flavor needs to have 4 GB of RAM.
 By default the template assumes that you have already imported a keypair named "onap_key" into your OpenStack environment.
 If the desired keypair has a different name, change the key_name parameter.